So, you’ve got your eye on a Hermès Birkin, Kelly, or Evelyne, and you’re about to make the splurge of a lifetime.

 6. Packaging & Accessories: Small Clues That Expose Big Fakes

-What Comes with a Real Hermès Bag?
+What Actually Comes with a Genuine Hermès Bag

 -